baixiaoyu2997/Flash-Open/README.md

 ## Features

-1. quick open file, by hot key or command,keyboard shortcuts:`alt+o`
+1. quick open file, by hot key or command,keyboard shortcuts: `alt+o`

-1. quick shows a folder selection list. by hot key or command,keyboard shortcuts:`shift+o`
+1. quick shows a folder selection list. by hot key or command,keyboard shortcuts: `ctrl+alt+o`

 1. You can specify ignored files